potlee/TaggableTextView/README.rst

   -(void) didTagItemAt: (NSNumber*) i;

-Make sure you implement this in your subclass
+Make sure you implement this in your subclass.
+It gives you the index of the tagged element in tagSource